Rabies virus: Evolution

 All extant rabies viruses appear to have evolved within the last 1,500 years.
-There are seven genotypes of Rabies virus.
+This means that the virus or viruses that caused rabies 4,000 years ago when the disease was first documented, are now extinct.
+There are seven genotypes of rabies virus.
 In Eurasia, cases are due to three of these: genotype 1 (classical rabies) and to a lesser extent genotypes 5 and 6 (European bat lyssaviruses type-1 and -2).
 Genotype 1 evolved in Europe in the 17th century and spread to Asia, Africa, and the Americas as a result of European exploration and colonization.

 Bat rabies in North America appears to have been present since 1281 AD (95% confidence interval: 906–1577 AD).

 The rabies virus appears to have undergone an evolutionary shift in hosts from Chiroptera (bats) to a species of Carnivora (i.e. raccoon or skunk) as a result of a homologous recombination event that occurred hundreds of years ago.
 This recombination event altered the gene that encodes the virus glycoprotein that is necessary for receptor recognition and binding.